-On this walk you'll explore some of the green spaces of Upper Beaconsfield while walking past some beautiful homes and gardens, and the ever popular bakery.
+On this walk you'll explore some of the green spaces of Upper Beaconsfield while walking past some beautiful homes and gardens, and the ever popular bakery & General Store.
 Start by parking at the Community Centre then walk east along Salisbury Rd towards A'Beckett Rd.

 There you'll see the pretty Harris reserve with views of the distant hills beyond.
 Follow the path past the pond, you'll often see kangaroos here to your right and up the hill.
 Continue on the path and past the new houses to Emerald-Beaconsfield Rd.
 Cross over and turn right, then left down Stoney Creek Rd and left again at Sutherland Rd.
 Near the end of the road there are 2 choices of track to your left: